 - 9. Effective immediately, attendance at all indoor public and private social gatherings, including holiday gatherings, parties and celebrations shall be limited to members of a single household, in accordance with RIDOH guidance.
-Notwithstanding these restrictions, indoor social gatherings in a restaurant or with licensed catering on site such as weddings may have up to twenty-five (25) people, provided that restaurant rules are applied.
+Indoor catered events must be cancelled during the Pause.
+Notwithstanding these restrictions, indoor weddings with licensed catering on site may have up to twenty-five (25) people, provided that restaurant rules are applied and with prior approval from the Department of Business Regulation (DBR).
 The lower attendance at such events, the lower the risk. - 10.
 Effective immediately, attendance at all outdoor public and private social gatherings, including holiday gatherings, parties and celebrations shall be limited to members of a single household, in accordance with RIDOH guidance.

-Notwithstanding these restrictions, outdoor social gatherings at a restaurant or with licensed catering on site such as weddings may have up to seventy-five (75) people, provided that restaurant rules are applied.
+Notwithstanding these restrictions, outdoor weddings with licensed catering on site may have up to seventy-five (75) people, provided that restaurant rules are applied and with prior approval from DBR.
 The lower attendance at such events, the lower the risk.
-The Department of Business Regulation (DBR) may grant exceptions to booked outdoor weddings at a restaurant or with licensed catering on site with more than 75 people.